mintty/mintty/wiki/Tips.md

 and replace the conhost program in your Windows System32 folder with it.
 (Do **not** copy conhost.exe from Windows 11 into Windows 10.)

+### Line end copy/paste from WSL and other console-based programs ###

+Under the same conditions that cause broken text attribute handling, copying text that wrapped around the terminal width during output would get explicit lineends (CRLF) embedded.
+Also the workaround is the same as above.

 ### Signal processing with alien programs ###

 The same workaround handles interrupt signals, particularly Control+C,